 While I value the familiarity of American customs, I was eager to immerse myself in Spanish customs.
 EUSA allowed me to learn through the Spanish education system and structure.
 One noticeable difference was the style of learning.
 My classes in EUSA were very hands-on in comparison to classes at home in the U.S. Typically at school, the main portion (if not all) of the class is lecture-based.
 However, during my classes at EUSA, lectures were limited and the application of knowledge was the focus.
 I valued being able to practice what we were learning.
 For example, in my Advertising Media course, we would discuss what a media plan or briefing was, and then for the remainder of class we would work in groups drafting the documents.
 It was a refreshing change to the style of learning I am used to.
 Another neat opportunity EUSA presented was the mixing of international students.
 In my classes, we had a mix of American students, Spanish students, German students, and one Swedish student.
 This allowed me not only to be introduced to locals, but also students following a very similar path as me from another country.
 I was able to learn more about Spanish customs and traditions, as well as German customs and traditions.

-My time in Spain was exciting and memorable even when I was in class.
+My time studying abroad in Spain was exciting and memorable even when I was in class.
 CEA provided me with the opportunity to take classes through their center with other American students, as well as at a local university EUSA.
 Through these two learning environments, I was exposed to new people from all over the world.
 Additionally, I got to experience two different education systems and structures.
 My classes provided me experiential learning, which only increased the value of the time I spent in Spain.
 If you are looking to study abroad, I encourage you to push yourself outside of your comfort zone and take some classes at a local university.
 Hopefully, you will end up with friends from all over the world like I did.

 Marley Lucas is a CEA Alumni Ambassador who studied abroad in Seville, Spain, during the Fall 2019 semester.
 She is currently a student at the College of Charleston.